hmrc/tax-free-childcare-payments/resources/public/api/conf/common/testing.md

            <pre class="code--block">
               {
                "errorCode": "E0035",
-               "errorDescription": "Request data is invalid or missing.
-Please refer to API Documentation for further information.", }
+               "errorDescription": "There is an issue with this TFC account, please advise parent / carer to contact TFC customer services.", }
            </pre></td>
     </tr>